-The project’s goal is to reduce greenhouse gas emissions in Ukraine by creating favourable legal, regulatory and market environment and building institutional, administrative and technical capacities to promote the utilisation of the country’s extensive agricultural biomass potential for municipal heat and hot water services.
-The objective of the project is to significantly increase the use of biomass energy as a fuel source for heating and hot water services in the municipal sector in Ukraine by at least 20% over the baseline scenario in order to reduce direct greenhouse gas emissions by 63,577 tons of CO2 over the 4-year life of the project and, subsequently, 19,143 tons of CO2 during each year of the remaining 16-year life of the boiler equipment.
+The project’s goal is to reduce greenhouse gas emissions in Ukraine by creating a favourable legal, regulatory and market environment, and by building the institutional, administrative and technical capacities needed to promote the utilisation of the country’s extensive agricultural biomass potential for municipal heat and hot water services.
+The objective of the project is to significantly increase the use of biomass energy as a fuel source for heating and hot water services in the municipal sector in Ukraine.
+The increase should be at least 20 percent over the baseline scenario in order to reduce direct greenhouse gas emissions by 63,577 tons of CO2 over the four-year life of the project and, subsequently, 19,143 tons of CO2 during each year of the remaining 16-year life of the boiler equipment.

 - Creating attractive and competitive business terms and conditions for investors, such as initial support in the preparation of feasibility studies and in terms of an investment grant, which will give developers long-term stability and provide for sufficient investment return;

-- Facilitating implementation of initial municipal biomass projects by assisting to put in place a fair and transparent project selection process, supporting subsequent negotiation and signature of licensing agreements and providing technical support and oversight throughout the construction process.
+- Facilitating the implementation of initial municipal biomass projects by assisting in putting in place a fair and transparent project selection process, supporting the subsequent negotiation and signature of licensing agreements, and providing technical support and oversight throughout the construction process.

 - Streamlined and comprehensive market-oriented policy and legal/regulatory framework to promote municipal biomass for heat and hot water services are adopted.

-- Municipal Targets for Biomass Energy in heating (for at least 6 Oblasts including Ivano-Frankivsk and Cherkasy) are agreed and adopted.
+- Municipal Targets for Biomass Energy in heating (for at least six oblasts, including Ivano-Frankivsk and Cherkasy) are agreed and adopted.